sec whistleblower attorneys

-Failures to make required filings would also fall under this category.
-This type of fraud often occurs when a company uses accounting tricks to increase the reported earnings and revenues for a particular reporting period.
+Violations of the disclosure rules often occur when a company makes false or misleading statements in its public statements or its required SEC filings.
+Failures to make required filings also fall into this category.
+One common type of violation is fraud related to a public company’s reported financial results.
+This type of fraud can occur when a company uses accounting tricks to increase the reported earnings and revenues for a particular reporting period.

 Another common scenario is when companies engage in manipulative business transactions that have the effect of altering revenues, expenses, earnings, and/or losses for a reporting period.
 Sometimes these transactions might even be legal, but they are used unlawfully.